 New to Red Hat’s portfolio, Red Hat Ceph Storage significantly lowers the cost of storing enterprise data and helps you manage exponential data growth-efficiently and automatically.
 Delivered in 1 self-healing, self-managing platform with no single point of failure, Red Hat Ceph Storage handles data management so you can focus on improving data availability for your business.

-Red Hat Training introduces two new courses: Red Hat Ceph Storage Architecture and Administration (CEPH125) and Red Hat Ceph Storage for OpenStack Technologies (CEPH130).
+Red Hat Training introduces two new courses: Red Hat Ceph Storage Architecture and Administration (CEPH125).

-Continue reading “Red Hat launches two courses on Red Hat Ceph storage and OpenStack technologies”
+Continue reading “Red Hat launches course on Red Hat Ceph storage and OpenStack technologies”

 by Satish Irrinki (Red Hat)